 In order to connect over local network, the computer running QGIS needs to be on the same network as the rover.
 This can be via the rover's hotspot.
-This screenshot shows the rover configuration and QGIS configuration.
-The port number is the same as we will enter in QGIS to find the position string.
+This screenshot shows the reach Rover config and the QGIS config.
+The port number is the same as we'll enter in QGIS to find position string.

 In QGIS, the color panel turns green to indicate connection when we enter in the IP address of the rover and the port number.

 The second way to connect is via "serial device", actually USB.
-First plug the micro USB into the opening on the rover.
+First, plug the micro USB into the opening on Rover.